New South Wales Corps: Rum trading

 In 1799 Paterson, now a Lieutenant Colonel, returned from England with orders to stamp out the trading in rum by officers of the Corps.
-In 1800 he charged Major George Johnston, who had also served as Hunter's aide-de-camp, with giving a sergeant part payment in rum at an exorbitant rate.
+In 1800, he charged Major George Johnston, who had served as Hunter's aide-de-camp, with giving a sergeant part payment in rum at an exorbitant rate.
 Johnston claimed he was being unfairly persecuted and demanded that he be sent to England for trial.
 The English courts decided that colonial affairs were not a matter for them and, as all the evidence and witnesses were in Sydney, that any trial should be held there.
-They also decided that, as proper court martial could not be constituted in Sydney, no further action should be taken against Johnston.
+They decided that, as proper court martial could not be constituted in Sydney, no further action should be taken against Johnston.

 Governor Philip King, appointed in September 1800, continued Hunter's efforts to prevent the Corps trading in rum.
 He had the power to levy an excise duty on alcohol, and the Transit Board now required all ships to lodge a bond which was forfeit for disobeying the Governor's orders, which included the prohibition of the landing of more than 500 gallons of rum.
-King also encouraged private importers and traders, opened a public brewery in 1804, and introduced a schedule of values for Indian copper and Spanish pieces of eight which were used as currency; there was still a serious problem keeping the coin in the colony despite it being valued higher than its face value.
-King's actions were not wholly effective but they still antagonised officers of the Corps, and like Hunter he was the subject of pamphlets and attacks.
+King also encouraged private importers and traders, opened a public brewery in 1804, and introduced a schedule of values for Indian copper and Spanish pieces of eight which were used as currency.
+There was still a serious problem keeping the coin in the colony, despite it being valued higher than its face value.
+King's actions were not wholly effective but they still antagonised officers of the Corps.
+Like Hunter, he was the subject of pamphlets and attacks.
 King tried, unsuccessfully, to court-martial the officers responsible.